head line

 My own thought to this is when are we going to figure out that you just can not get a good, safe bike for that low of money.
 I also know that I have never had a crank fall off a bike I put together.
 If they are tightened down correctly the first time, they should not come off.
 So who put these bikes together?

 The old Quick Release is back in the news.
 Wal-Mart and the importer of Next bikes are being sued because of the Quick Release on the bikes.
 I believe that this is the most common suit against all bikes.
 I try and explain the working of the QR to people all the time even if they did not get the bike from me.
 If you are not sure if you know please come on down and ask we will be glad to help.
 Other then that a quick rule of thumb is that the QR lever should always curve in to the bike not away from it.
 Also most modern QR's have the words OPEN and CLOSED right on the little lever.
-More information about this suit with Wal-Mart can be found here on this website Stop Hurting Our Kids.
-Also this is a good time to say please wear your helmet.
+This is a good time to say please wear your helmet.
 Take a look at a Box Bike and see some of the ways companies can save money on a bike but I think some of this can take away safety too.
 Comparing the Box Bike with bike shop bikes.
 Wal-Mart won the case but I think it was never the actual quick release but maybe the QR was not installed correctly or maybe the customer was never shown how to work the QR.
 I would venture a guess that only one in ten people that work at most box bike stores know how to work a QR.
 So do you self a favor and look again at your local bike store they may offer more then you think.
 I am personally uncomfortable with even working on these box bikes but if you own one please ask some one how these QR's work.

 The cycling industry got a significant boost today when the Wall Street Journal published an article touting the joys and benefits of commuting to work on a bike.